 ADD asp/yy/4a4

 5.2.13 If a recorded frequency assignment stemming from the Regions 1 and 3 List is not brought back into use within two years from the date of suspension, the Bureau shall cancel the assignment from the Master Register and the assignment in the List, unless the assignment is one to which § 4.1.26 or § 4.1.27 is being applied.

+PACP for 11.49 as follows:

 MOD ASP/yy/4c

-11.49 Where the use of a recorded assignment to a space station is suspended for a period not exceeding eighteen months, the notifying administration shall, as soon as possible, inform the Bureau of the date on which such use was suspended and the date on which the assignment is to be brought back into regular use.
+11.49 Where the use of a recorded assignment to a space station is suspended, the notifying administration shall, as soon as possible but no later than six months from the date on which the use was suspended, inform the Bureau of the date on which such use was suspended and the date on which the assignment is to be brought back into regular use.
 This latter date shall not exceed two years from the date of suspension.

+CITEL

+USA proposal for No. 11.49 as follows:

 MOD USA/9A46/1

-11.49 Wherethe use of a recorded assignment to a space station is suspended for a period not exceeding eighteen months, the notifying administration shall, as soon as possible, inform the Bureau of the date on which such use was suspendedand the date on which the assignment is to be brought back into regular use.This latterdate shall not exceed two years from the date ofsuspension.
+11.49 Wheneverthe use of a recorded assignment to a space station is suspended, the notifying administration shall, as soon as possible, but no later than six months from the date on which the use was suspended,inform the Bureau of the date on which such use was suspended.
+The notifying administration shall also inform the Bureauof the date on which the assignment is brought back into usewithin 30 days of the assignment being brought back into use.Thedate of the assignment being brought back into use shall not exceed two years from the date on which the use was suspended.

-4. Resolution 49
+RCC (10 Aug 2011)

+support suspension of R1&3 List assignments in AP30/30A.

+support the modification of No. 11.49 such as to specify a six-month period within which an administration is required to inform the Radiocommunication Bureau of the suspension of use of assignments to a space station.

+International organisations

+NATO (5 Oct 2011)

+NATO Military position: NATO support modifying Article 11 to include a six month notification period for suspension and clarifies when administrations need to notify to bring the satellite back into service.

+Military Importance: Low

+4D.
+Due diligence of satellite networks

 Issue

-Due diligence information is considered a valuable requirement to present how frequency assignments of a satellite network were brought into use or that the launch of a satellite was actually a failure.
-In this respect, it should be continued as a means to reflect the real utilization of spectrum and satellite orbit resources and to eliminate those recorded frequency assignments which were not actually brought into use.

-WRC-03 eliminated previous reminders that the Bureau had to send based on the notified planned date of bringing into use (DBiU), which invariably led to postponement of the DBiU up to the maximum limit authorized by the Radio Regulations, thus creating an additional workload to the Bureau.
-In view of the fact that WRC-03 aligned deadlines:

-• to bring assignments into use (No. 11.44, § 4.1.3/4.2.6 of Appendices 30 and 30A, and § 6.1/6.29/6.38/6.57 of Appendix 30B of the Radio Regulations (RR));

-• to enter assignments into the Lists and Plans (§ 4.1.3/4.2.6 of RR Appendices 30 and 30A);

-• to submit the first notice for recording (RR No. 11.44.1 and § 8.2 of RR Appendix 30B); and

-• to provide due diligence information (Resolution 49 (Rev.WRC-03);

-it was proposed to consider further generalizing, streamlining and simplifying the procedures for the registration of satellite networks by merging due diligence information requirements with notification data in, e.g. RR Appendix 4.

-The Bureau is also receiving from administrations updated due diligence information for already recorded assignments either during the period of operation of specific satellite network assignments due to e.g. a change of the spacecraft, or at the time of bringing into use modified recorded assignments under RR No. 11.43A, or for the resumption of use of frequency assignments suspended under RR No. 11.
-47. Although not covered in Resolution 49 (Rev.WRC-07), such updates are processed by the Bureau and published in RES49 Special Sections accordingly.
-It was also proposed to consider reviewing the Resolution 49 (Rev.WRC-07) in this respect.
+Improving the accuracy of the due diligence information and reinforcing the link between assignments to geostationary-satellite networks and the spacecrafts used in certain frequency bands would improve administrations’ ability to access the radio-frequency spectrum and orbital resources.
+It is therefore proposed to transform the current due diligence process from a situation where administrations declare what spacecraft is intended to be used to bring into use a satellite network to a situation where administrations declare what spacecraft has been used to bring into use a satellite network.
+Because most of the contentious issues related to bringing into use are related to geostationary satellite networks in the 6/4 GHz, 13-14/10-11-12 GHz and 30/20 GHz range, it is proposed to limit the scope of the revision to such satellite networks.
+For other satellite networks, the current mechanism set forth in Resolution 49 would continue to apply.

 Preliminary CEPT position